Solving Low-Rank Semidefinite Programs via Manifold Optimization: Abstract

 \section{Abstract}

-We propose a manifold optimization approach to solve linear semidefinite programs (SDP) with low-rank solutions.
-This approach incorporates the augmented Lagrangian method and the Burer-Monteiro factorization, and features the adaptive strategies for updating the factorization size and the penalty parameter.
-We prove that the present algorithm can solve SDPs to global optimality, despite of the non-convexity brought by the Burer-Monteiro factorization.
-Along with the algorithm, we release an open-source SDP solver {\tt ManiSDP}.
-Comprehensive numerical experiments demonstrate that {\tt ManiSDP} achieves state-of-the-art in terms of efficiency, accuracy and scalability, and is faster than several advanced SDP solvers ({\tt MOSEK}, {\tt SDPLR}, {\tt SDPNAL+}, {\tt STRIDE}) by up to orders of magnitudes on a variety of linear SDPs.
+We propose a manifold optimization approach to solve linear semidefinite programs (SDP) with low-rank solutions, with an emphasis on SDP relaxations for polynomial optimization problems.
+This approach incorporates the inexact augmented Lagrangian method (ALM) and the Burer-Monteiro factorization, and features the self-adaptive strategies for updating the factorization size and the penalty parameter.
+We establish global convergence of the inexact ALM, despite the non-convexity brought by the Burer-Monteiro factorization.
+We further provide a practical algorithm building on the inexact ALM, and along with the algorithm we release an open-source SDP solver {\tt ManiSDP}.
+Comprehensive numerical experiments demonstrate that {\tt ManiSDP} achieves state-of-the-art in terms of efficiency, accuracy, and scalability, and is faster than several advanced SDP solvers ({\tt MOSEK}, {\tt SDPLR}, {\tt SDPNAL+}, {\tt STRIDE}) by up to orders of magnitudes on a variety of linear SDPs.
 The largest SDP solved by {\tt ManiSDP} (in about 8.5 hours with maximal KKT residue 3.5e-13) is the second-order moment relaxation of a binary quadratic program with $120$ variables, which has matrix dimension $7261$ and contains $17,869,161$ affine constraints.

 \begin{AMS} Primary, 90C22; Secondary, 90C23,90C30 \end{AMS}